canalplus/rx-player/doc/api/metaplaylist.md

 RXP_METAPLAYLIST=true npm run build:min
 ```

-More informations about any of that can be found in the [minimal player
+More information about any of that can be found in the [minimal player
 documentation](./minimal_player.md).